testbench-cs-imbus/automation/README.md

 Creating your own Adapter is easy.

 If you want to create your own Adapter, please consult the [Structure and Parameters](#structure-and-parameters) section.
 It shows you what an Adapter needs to work properly.
-If you are done with your Adapter, put the file into the folder "`adapters`".
+If you inherited the "`AdapterTemplate`" class and filled all required functions with your needs, put the file into the folder "`adapters`".
 The agent automatically finds the Adapter by the name of the custom field or by your configuration variable [Default Adapter](#default-adapter).

 ---